tbenade/wercker-devcenter/source/_drafts/middleman.md

 ## Introduction

-At wercker we are big fans of static site engines.
+Wercker is a continuous *delivery* platform and as such we believe in the delivery of *any* software, be it database-backed web applications to simple html pages.
+The endgoal remains the same though you want to launch your software.At wercker we are big fans of static site engines.
 This dev center is built using [Middleman(http://middlemanapp.com/) and some of our personal [blogs](born2code.net) are created with [Jekyll](http://jekyllrb.com/).
 We have a separate article dealing with